OfficeDev/hands-on-labs/O3653/O3653-13 Deep Dive into Office 365 APIs for Calendar/CalendarQuickStartLab.md

 1. Press **F5** to begin debugging.
 1. When prompted, login with your Office 365 administrator account.
 1. Click the **Outlook Calendar API** link in the navigation bar at the top of the page.
-1. Try out the app!
+1. Try the app!

-Congratulations!, dedicated quick start developer.
-In this exercise you have created an MVC application that uses Microsoft Graph to view and manage Events in your mailbox.
+**Congratulations dedicated quick start developer!** In this exercise, you created an MVC application that uses Microsoft Graph to view and manage Events in your mailbox.
 This quick start ends here.
-But don't stop here - there's plenty more to explore with the Microsoft Graph.
+Don't stop here - there's plenty more to explore with the Microsoft Graph.

 Next Steps and Additional Resources: